-\ At the time of writing, the old 1.x versions of basb are still widely used.
+At the time of writing, the old 1.x versions of bash are still used.
 We strongly recommend that you upgrade to the latest version.
 We have included a table of old options (Table B-2) just in case you encounter an old version of the shell.